 Yes, Press Permit is released under the GPL version 3 license (the same as WordPress).

-Purchasing a support key entitles you to receive your initial download from a trusted source (the author), plus 12 months of access to official support forums, documentation (once completed) and one-click updates and extension installations within your WP site admin.
+Purchasing a support key entitles you to receive your initial download from a trusted source (the author), one-click updates and extension installations within your WordPress site admin, plus 12 months of expert support through our convenient ticket system.

-A developer support key provides a year of updates to up to 25 installations (no limit to number of networked sites), additional support forums and other benefits to be determined.
+A developer support key provides a year of updates to up to 25 installations (no limit to number of networked sites), plus our fond regards.

 Press Permit’s functionality is different from and complementary to a basic role editor / user management plugin.
 In terms of permissions, those plugins’ primary function is to alter WordPress’ definition of the capabilities included in each role.
 In other words, they expose lots of knobs for the permissions control which WordPress innately supports.
 That’s a valuable task, and in many cases will be all the role customization you need.
 Since WP role definitions are stored in the main WordPress database, they remain even said plugin is deactivated.